-- Before connecting or disconnecting the negative battery cable, be sure to turn off the ignition switch and the lights.
-(If this is not done, there is the possibility of semiconductor parts being damaged.) - After completion of the work steps (when the negative battery terminal is connected), warm up the engine and allow it to idle for approximately 10 minutes under the conditions described below in order to stabilize engine control conditions, and then check to be sure that the idling is satisfactory. - 2.
+- Before connecting or disconnecting the negative battery cable, be sure to turn the ignition switch to the "LOCK" (OFF) position and turn off the lights.
+(If this is not done, there is the possibility of semiconductor parts being damaged.) - After completion of the work (and the negative battery terminals is connected), warm up the engine and allow it to idle for approximately 10 minutes under the conditions described below in order to stabilize engine control conditions, and then check to be sure that the idle is satisfactory. - 2.
 When servicing the electrical system, disconnect the negative cable terminal from the battery.

-Engine coolant temperature: 85 - 95°C (185 - 203°F)
+Engine coolant temperature: $85 - 95^{\circ}C$ ($185 - 203^{\circ}F$)